 State and federal quarantines

-Carter, Iron, Madison, Reynolds and Shannon counties in southeast Missouri and Clay and Platte counties near Kansas City are under quarantine to prevent the accidental spread of the beetle.
-The quarantine regulates the interstate (between states) movement of potentially-contaminated wood products, as well as movement between these counties and others within Missouri:
+All 114 Missouri counties and the City of St. Louis are under quarantine to prevent the accidental spread of the beetle.
+The quarantine regulates the movement of potentially-contaminated wood products including:

 - Ash nursery stock